-Not knowing what to do on a Sunday morning, we gathered six people to an expedition in hopes to uncover the myth of The Great Klawang.
-We had a front driven Audi A6 Hybrid, rear powered Porsche Cayman and an all-wheel-drive Volkwagen Tiguan.
-We decided to gather at Cyberjaya then begin a course that required us to travel south through the busy streets of Klang Valley.
+Not knowing what to do, we gathered six people to an expedition in hopes to uncover the myth of The Great Klawang.
+Today's lineup, a front driven Audi A6 Hybrid, rear powered Porsche Cayman and an all-wheel-drive Volkwagen Tiguan.
+We decided to gather at Cyberjaya then begin a course that required us to travel south through and out of the busy streets of Klang Valley.
 After having our tyres filled with air, our expedition began at about ten thirty anti meridian where the navigation on the A6 was on the job to lead us through the shortest passage.

-We then set the course back to KL for lunch hoping to have something before we exit.
 With little to no traffic at all, a span of twisty road magically appeared, this stretch is called N32.
-Having the leading A6 gone all out, engaging the dynamic mode while only being able to partially disable the traction control in the A6, the tail does get loose, messy even when pushed by the driver.
-This stretch is particularly twisty and narrow, where keeping the A6 in line was a struggle.
+Having the leading A6 gone all out, engaging the dynamic mode while only being able to partially disable the traction control, the tail does get loose, messy even when pushed by the driver.
+This stretch is particularly twisty and narrow and to keep the A6 in line is a game of arm wrestling.

 In the Cayman, there wasn’t much sweat until it was presented the N32.
-Understeer creeped in once in a while so it was best to activate Sport and keep it that way.
-The car does rotation in a positive manner, give it more poke then the driver would have to deal with minor correction from over or understeer.
-Raspy sounds of flat-6 seated in the middle at full song fills the cabin, which further adds to the drama.
+Understeer creeped in once in a while so it was best to activate Sport and kept on to minimise push.
+The car does rotation in a composed manner, give it more poke then the driver would have to deal with minor correction from over or understeer.
+Raspy sounds of flat-6 seated in the middle at full song fills the cabin, which florishes the experience.
 As for the Tiguan, things aren't doing too well as it was quickly separated after just two corners.
 Tyre squeals came on early together with traction control and body roll made its presence clear in the slightest of turns.